Dr. Steven J. Price - Principal Investigator

 Christian R. Oldham

-Mason is a first year graduate student being co-advised by Dr. Price and Dr. Weisrock in Biology.
-He attended the University of Notre Dame where he majored in Biology and was able to have a wide variety of research experiences, including fruit fly evolutionary genomics and Palouse prairie community ecology.
+Mason completed his Masters degree in May of 2016.
+His master's thesis project was entitled "Assessing the population structure of a fully aquatic salamander: the role of landscape features and spatial scale".
+He attended the University of Notre Dame for his undergraduate degree in Biology and was able to have a wide variety of research experiences, including fruit fly evolutionary genomics and Palouse prairie community ecology.
 He is interested in a broad range of population and community ecology questions, but ultimately wants to focus on using both molecular and field methods to study population connectivity and persistence.
-While is specific project is still undecided, it is likely he will be studying freshwater mussel populations.
 In his spare time Mason enjoys hiking, kayaking, camping, and listening to classical music on his super hipster record player.

 Brenee' Muncy - Former Graduate Student